All Online Workshops

 This workshop takes you through the process of engaging Indigenous communities in the architecture design process.

-In this workshop, many foundational terms will be explored including place attachments, Indigenous Science, a Storied Lanscape, Ethical relationality, as well as related contemporary movements.
+In this workshop, many foundational terms will be explored including Place attachments, Sense of Place, Storied Landscape, Ethical relationality, as well as related contemporary movements.

 Place-Based Research for Indigenous Design